Chapter 1 - System Organization and Administration

 - Format.
 Board policies and System procedures must be written in accordance with style and format standards established by the chancellor, and must include historical notations on changes made.

 - Effect.
 In the event of a conflict between Board policy and any System procedure, campus policy or procedure, or system guideline, Board policy shall govern.
 In the event of a conflict between System procedure and any campus policy or procedure, System procedure shall govern.

 - Severability.
 Unless otherwise provided, the provisions of all Board policies and system procedures shall be severable.

 Part 7.
 Legislative or Administrative Proposals.
 Interaction with the legislature and other state or federal agencies.

 - Administrative or legislative appearances on Minnesota State Colleges and Universities concerns.
-Employees asked to provide expert testimony before Federal and state legislatures or executive branches on legislative issues shall make every effort to quickly accommodate requests, and shall notify the System Government Relations Office of requests so that the Board will be aware of appearances and so the Office may provide logistical support, background assessments and other assistance as needed.
-Employees covered by the Personnel Plan for Minnesota State Colleges and Universities Administrators, who are responsible for providing expert testimony on legislative or State agency issues, and take positions contrary to the Board, must disclose at the outset that their testimony is contrary to the Board's position.
+Employees asked to provide expert testimony before Federal and state legislatures or executive branches on legislative issues shall make every effort to quickly accommodate requests, and shall notify the System Government Relations Office of requests so that the board will be aware of appearances and so the Office may provide logistical support, background assessments and other assistance as needed.
+Employees covered by the MnSCU Personnel Plan for Administrators, who are responsible for providing expert testimony on legislative or State agency issues, and take positions contrary to the board, must disclose at the outset that their testimony is contrary to the board's position.